 The very first time we went to Vegas, and we stayed three months, we blew a large part of our budget during our first 2 months; by the third month we were limited in our accommodation choices (it was not fun!) and we couldn’t splash out on lavish buffets or lavish shows as we did in the previous months.
-So, finding ways to save money or finding ways to get things for free is key in Vegas.
-If you do what we do, you’ll end up paying nothing or 50% of any advertised price.

 Some resorts are better than others at this.
 Mirage is one of the best in our experience and, luckily, they have a lot to offer in terms of ‘freebies’ (shows, dolphin habitat and secret garden, great rooms, etc).

 Update on free shows (regular shows, not the most popular ones): you can get free shows in the way described below) but it’s not a guarantee; some timeshare presentations tell you upfront (as to what you get) and, if they are not clear, I would simply walk away to the next offer).
 Vegas is still a place where you can have a great time at a reasonable price, but (unlike in the ‘good old days’) you have to be really careful and … Experienced.
 If not experienced, you need to research many sources online ahead of time.
 Don’t listen to one bell only; and remember: Vegas is always evolving and changing, and so are the resorts’ policies.
 Make sure that what you read is updated.
 The following is the general overview on how to get free stuff in Vegas.

 There are ways you can enjoy the best Vegas shows without breaking the bank account, so to speak.
 Discounted Vegas show tickets are a good way to do so.